n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md

 Note the following:

-* If a workflow uses the Error trigger node, you don't have to activate the workflow.
+* If a workflow uses the Error Trigger node, you don't have to activate the workflow.
-* If a workflow contains the Error trigger node, by default, the workflow uses itself as the error workflow.
+* If a workflow contains the Error Trigger node, by default, the workflow uses itself as the error workflow.
 * You can't test error workflows when running workflows manually.
-The Error trigger only runs when an automatic workflow errors.
+The Error Trigger only runs when an automatic workflow errors.

 ## Templates and examples